 Data source

 The study was a retrospective analysis of primary care utilisation of statins in England.
 Primary care data on the annual volume and net ingredient cost of medicines was derived from the health and social care information centre (HSCIC) prescribing database.[32]
 This database captured information on all medicines dispensed by community pharmacies against prescriptions issued by general medical practitioners and non-medical prescribers (nurses, pharmacists) in England.
 Data was available from 1998 to 2015.
 The volume comparator was the defined daily dose (DDD), used by the World Health Organisation (WHO) and defined as the mean maintenance daily dose of a medicine for its principal indication in adults.[33]
 Primary care data were number of items issued and amount of drug in units.
-This was converted into defined daily doses using the following formula:
+An item was defined as the drug name, dose and quantity prescribed on a UK FP10 prescription form.This was converted into defined daily doses using the following formula:

 Drug usage (DDDs) = (Items issued X Amount of drug per item)Defined daily dose index